diepm/vim-rest-console/README.md

 If `Content-Type` is specified in the request block, it overrides this setting.

+#### `vrc_cooke_jar`

+This option enables persisting cookies between requests in a cookie jar file.
+Useful when the underlying API uses session or authorization cookies.

+    let g:vrc_cookie_jar = '/tmp/vrc_cookie_jar'

+It can also be set in the buffer scope by

+    let b:vrc_cookie_jar = './jar'

 #### `vrc_nl_sep_post_data_patterns`

 The *optional request body* usually spans multiple lines.
 VRC has to combine